dagster-io/dagster/docs/sections/learn/airline_demo.rst

 To run the airline demo pipelines locally, you'll need:

+- To be running python 3.5 or greater (the airline demo uses python 3 type annotations)
 - AWS credentials in the ordinary `boto3 credential chain <https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html>`_.
 - A running Postgres database available at ``postgresql://test:test@127.0.0.1:5432/test``.
 (A docker-compose file is provided in this repo at ``dagster/examples/``).